dfki-ric/pytransform3d/README.md

 Github.
 If you would like to contribute to pytransform3d, just open an issue or a [pull request](https://github.com/dfki-ric/pytransform3d/pulls).
 The target branch for pull requests is the develop branch.
-The development branch will be merged to master for new releases.
+The development branch will be merged to main for new releases.
 If you have questions about the software, you should ask them in the [discussion section](https://github.com/dfki-ric/pytransform3d/discussions).